-Weeping willows are absolutely magnificent ornamental trees.
+Weeping willow is an absolutely magnificent ornamental tree.

 Wise Weeping Willow facts

 Family – Salicaceae

 Height – 16 to 85 feet (5 to 25 meters)

 Soil – moist